-Decadent chocolate Pecan pie is made with a homemade pie crust and is filled with chocolate-y goodness and crunchy pecans.
+Decadent Chocolate Pecan Pie is made with a homemade pie crust, and filled with chocolate-y goodness and crunchy pecans.

 How to Make Chocolate Pecan Pie

-Making chocolate pecan pie is so easy!
+Making Chocolate Pecan Pie is so easy!
 It can be even easier if you decide to make this pie with a store-bought pie crust.
-I like to make a homemade crust because they can’t be beat, but I’m also all about simplifying when needed.
+I like to make a Homemade Crust because they can’t be beat, but I’m also all about simplifying when needed.
 Plan on using a 9-inch pie plate.

 PECANS.
 Spread some chopped pecans in the bottom of an unbaked pie shell.

 CHOCOLATE FILLING.
-Melt the butter and chocolate in the microwave at half power, stirring every 30 seconds till smooth.
-Whisk in the sugar, brown sugar, and salt till mixture is well combined.
-Add the eggs and vanilla and whisk till smooth.
+In a large bowl, melt butter and chocolate (in the microwave at half power), stirring every 30 seconds until smooth.
+Stir in the sugar, brown sugar, and salt until mixture is well combined.
+Add the eggs and vanilla, and whisk.

 BAKE.
 Pour filling over the top.
 If desired, garnish pie with whole pecans.
-Bake at 325° for 60-70 minutes, or till top is crackled and center of pie is no longer jiggly.
+Bake at 325° for 60-70 minutes, or until the top is crackled, and center of the pie is no longer jiggly.

 CHILL.
-Cool for several hours or chill.
+Cool for several hours on a wire rack, or chill.
 Pie will set up as it cools.

-It is totally possible to make this with cocoa powder instead of chocolate chips.
-The only thing that would change would be the possible addition of corn syrup.
+Chocolate.
+Make this with cocoa powder instead of chocolate chips.
+The only thing that would change, would be the possible addition of corn syrup.
 Corn syrup gives close to the same consistency of melted chocolate.
-So the addition of corn syrup with cocoa powder would be a good switch out if you don’t have chocolate chips.
 I would suggest using ⅔ cup dark corn syrup and ¼ cup cocoa powder.

-If the top of the pie or the crust is getting too brown you can tent the pie with foil.
+Browning top.
+If the top of the pie or the crust is getting too brown while baking, tent the pie with foil.

+Doneness.
 Pecan pie is really hard to tell when it is done!
-Take a thermometer and stick it into the center of the pie, if it reads 200 degrees F then it is done!
+Take a thermometer and stick it into the center of the pie, if it reads 200°F it’s done!

-To get the best filling texture you need to use room temperature ingredients (specifically the eggs) and make sure that all of the ingredients are well mixed.
+Texture.
+To get the best filling texture, use room temperature ingredients (specifically the eggs), and make sure all of the ingredients are well mixed.
 You don’t want any raw sugar pockets in your filling!

 For more pie recipes, check out: